 Business process transformation follows similar steps to business process management but attempts to make bigger and more drastic changes.
 Some steps to take when it comes to process transformation include:

-- Establish baseline metrics – Organizations should collect the data needed to show that the business process transformation will be a success.
+In order to measure the success of the transformation, it is important to have a clear set of metrics to track.
+Organizations should collect the data needed to show that the business process transformation will be a success.
 This should include cost, time, number of errors, and other metrics that can be measured.

 2. Business Model Transformation